Quick Italian Veggie Skillet

 Total TimePrep/Total Time: 25 min.

-- 1 can (15 ounces) no-salt-added garbanzo beans, rinsed and drained
+- 1 can (15 ounces) no-salt-added garbanzo beans or chickpeas, rinsed and drained

 - 1 can (15 ounces) no-salt-added cannellini beans, rinsed and drained